ayushais/deep_3d_descriptor/README.md

 ### Prerequisites

 * [Tensorflow]:(https://www.tensorflow.org/install/install_linux)

 We recommend installing TensorFlow in a virtual environment

 * [PCL]:(https://github.com/PointCloudLibrary/pcl)

 * [OpenCV]: (https://github.com/opencv/opencv)

 For both C++ and Python

 ### Installing

 For training and testing the model only TensorFlow is required

-For using the learned feature descriptor a C++ package has to built
+For using the learned feature build the C++ source code

 ```
 mkdir build